Onkarsus13/TTS_Training/README.md

 - VITS: [paper](https://arxiv.org/pdf/2106.06103)

 ## Install TTS
-TTS is tested on Ubuntu 18.04 with **python >= 3.7, < 3.11.**.
+TTS is tested on Ubuntu 20.04 with **python >= 3.7, < 3.11.**.

-If you plan to code or train models, clone 🐸TTS and install it locally.
+If you plan to code or train models, clone TTS and install it locally.

 ```
 git clone https://github.com/coqui-ai/TTS